At Boston University, we’re serious about learning.

 Global opportunities

-Your classmates will come from all 50 states and more than 100 countries,and their unique experiences will challenge your perspectives both inside and outside the classroom.
+Your classmates will come from all 50 states and more than 118 countries, and their unique experiences will challenge your perspectives both inside and outside the classroom.
 The Frederick S. Pardee School of Global Studies within the College of Arts & Sciences combines interdisciplinary studies and research opportunities across five globally focused majors, including International Relations.
-Plus, there are nearly 650 global courses to choose from across the University and more than 1,100 faculty members from 90+ countries teaching and researching here.
-Witha premier study abroad program in the United States, offering more than 100 opportunities and 4,000 worldwide internship opportunities, you’ll have many chances to enrich your studies through a global experience.
+Plus, there are over 300 Global Initiatives and more than 50 cultural student groups.
+With a premier study abroad program in the United States, offering more than 80 opportunities and 4,000 worldwide internship opportunities, you’ll have many chances to enrich your studies through a global experience.

 The city of Boston

 Boston is one of the top three destinations in the United States for international students.
-In fact, about 24% of the Class of 2023 comprises international students.
+In fact, in the BU Class of 2027, 24% of BU’s class is international.
 Our campus is located in the heart of Boston, along the historic Charles River.
 Guaranteed housing is offered on campus all four years and year-round, ensuring you’ll become part of a tight-knit residential community.
 With more than 450 student organizations on campus, you’ll have endless ways to connect with new friends or celebrate your culture.
-You will also have access to museums, the historic Freedom and African American Heritage Trails, Fenway Park, and the vibrant artistic, music, and literary venues across the city.
+You'll also have access to museums, the historic Freedom and African American Heritage Trails, Fenway Park, and the vibrant artistic, music, and literary venues across the city.
 Boston offers valuable connections between your coursework and the community.
 You can participate in countless clinical and research projects or intern with one of the many leading financial corporations, biotech firms, or media outlets here.

 Why choose a research university?